ericdouglas/onli-reducer/README.md

 To show a comparison between the traditional usage of Redux and the new approach using **onli-reducer**, let's rebuild the _Counter_ app from [Redux docs](https://redux.js.org/introduction/examples#counter).

-> Obs: it will be showed only the differences between the two approachs.
+> Obs: it will be shown only the differences between the two approaches.

 `index.js` with Redux: